December 13, 2017

 2. Email Privacy and Harassment

 While not a new topic, email harassment and invasion of privacy tactics grew in importance this past year.
 Privacy is a right that humans feel strongly about, and their email inboxes are no different.
-An email address, in a lot of ways, is your digital identity.
-It’s how you keep in touch, what you use for accessing sites, and its how you are known.
+In a lot of ways, your email address is your digital identity.
+It’s how you keep in touch, what you use for accessing sites, and it’s how you are known.
 The following are highlights that jeopardized the importance of email privacy and your data.

-List bombing or subscription bombing, a cybercriminal tactic that leverages bots to create mailing list subscriptions request at rates over 1000 per minute, shook the email industry in late 2016 and into 2017.
-This tactic presented a unique problem to ESPs, marketers, and anti-spam vendors alike, as it allowed cybercriminals to create an email ‘DDOS’ style attack to harass individuals.
+List bombing or subscription bombing, a cybercriminal tactic leveraging bots to create mailing list subscriptions request at rates over 1000 per minute, shook the email industry in late 2016 and into 2017.
+This tactic presented a unique problem to ESPs, marketers, and anti-spam vendors alike, as it allowed cybercriminals to create an email “DDOS-style” attack to harass individuals.
 Unique attacks such as these create a sense of collaboration across ISPs, abuse desks, security vendors, and ESPs to share ideas and tactics aimed at combating abusers to stay one step ahead.

-Encryption of email during transit has also seen a rise in importance this past year, primarily with the adoption of email providers implementing TLS or Transport Layer Security.
+Encryption of email during transit saw a rise in importance this past year, primarily with the adoption of email providers implementing Transport Layer Security (TLS).
 TLS encrypts an email in transit making it harder for others to reach what you are sending.
 According to Google, inbound email encryption into their networks at the end of November 2017 rose to 90%, compared to just 63% at the beginning of 2016.
 This is a great sign that more marketers and senders are encrypting email while in transit to their customers to protect their privacy.
 Google also announced in June of 2017 it would stop scanning inboxes of Gmail’s free user mailbox service for ad personalization.

-Unroll.me made news in April as it was accused of selling personal email data to ride-hailing service, Uber.
-Unroll.me, a popular webmail plug-in app for managing unsubscribes reportedly sold personal information to Uber about when its users were switching to Lyft via recipients in their personal email inboxes.
-What made customers furious, was the dubious nature in which Unroll.me was scraping information out of emails and selling your personal info to 3rd parties.
-There are other providers that offer similar services, but lesson learned here ensuring trust and transparency with terms and conditions of granting access to such vendors.
+Unroll.me made news in April when it was accused of selling personal email data to ride-hailing service Uber.
+Unroll.me, a popular webmail plug-in app for managing unsubscribes, reportedly sold personal information to Uber about when its users were switching to Lyft via recipients in their personal email inboxes.
+What made customers furious was the dubious nature in which Unroll.me was scraping information out of emails and selling personal info to third parties.
+There are other providers offering similar services, but the lesson learned here is you must ensure trust and transparency through terms and conditions of granting access to such vendors.

 3. Global Email and Privacy Laws

-Many countries and governing bodies around the Globe took steps in updating digital communication laws and governance this past year.
-Marketers, especially those in Europe, are gearing up for new changes to the General Data Protection Regulation (GDPR) rules that go into effect in May 2018.
-This legislation applies to all EU businesses that handle personal data and increases the definition and accountability of clear, unambiguous consent.
+Many countries and governing bodies around the globe took steps in updating digital communication laws and governance this past year.
+Marketers, especially those in Europe, are gearing up for new changes to the General Data Protection Regulation (GDPR) rules going into effect in May 2018.
+This legislation applies to all EU businesses handling personal data and increases the definition and accountability of clear, unambiguous consent.

-Here in the US, the FTC is currently reviewing CAN-SPAM, the United States law that regulates commercial mail.
-Enacted in 2003, CAN-SPAM is in need of a review as the digital landscape has dramatically changed over the past 14 years.
-This past June, the FTC recently opened a request for comment on ‘the efficiency, cost, benefits, and regulatory impacts of the rule’.
-Numerous email vendors, anti-spam groups, and advocates have submitted comments to the FTC before the August 31, 2017, deadline.
+Here in the United States, the FTC is currently reviewing CAN-SPAM, the law regulating commercial mail.
+Enacted in 2003, CAN-SPAM is in need of a review as the digital landscape has changed dramatically over the past 14 years.
+This past June, the FTC opened a request for comment on “the efficiency, cost, benefits, and regulatory impacts of the rule.”
+Numerous email vendors, anti-spam groups, and advocates submitted comments to the FTC before the August 31, 2017, deadline.

-Finally, some good news for anti-spam advocates everywhere.
-This past April saw the arrest of one of the world’s more notorious email spammers, Peter Levashov, who was listed #7 on Spamhaus’s World Worst Spammers.
-Peter was arrested in Spain while on vacation, under an international warrant.
+Finally, some good news for anti-spam advocates everywhere: This past April saw the arrest of one of the world’s most notorious email spammers, Peter Levashov, who was listed as #7 on Spamhaus’s World Worst Spammers.
+Levashov was arrested in Spain while on vacation, under an international warrant.

 4. Industry Acquisitions, Consolidations, and Changes